mrbmc/mrbmc/src/about.md

 {% endsection %}

-{% section "intro","well full-grid" %}
+{% section "intro","well full-width" %}

 ### I love making stuff that is useful to people.